 This morning we fly to Aswan, one of the prettiest locations along the Nile.
 We visit the Old Granite Quarries and the unfinished Obelisk and continue on to the High Aswan Dam.
 18 times the amount of material used in the Great Pyramid of Cheops was used to build the Aswan High Dam.
 It is 11,811 feet long, 3215 feet thick at the base and 364 feet tall; an incredible engineering project during the 1960's.
 We have time to enjoy the view over the largest man-made reservoirs in the world, Lake Nasser.

 Today, journey by boat to a Nubian village where we will have the opportunity to visit with Nubian families in their homes.
-If it is a school day we will visit the village school.
-Lunch will be on board the cruise boat.
+If it is a school day, we will visit the village school.

-Day 15: Start 3 day Nile Boat Cruise; Kom Ombo and Edfu Temples
+Day 15: Cruise Along the Nile; Kom Ombo and Edfu Temples

 Day 16: Karnak and Luxor Temples